Election - What you need to know

 ALL VOTES ARE IMPORTANT SO REMEMBER TO REGISTER AND VOTE!

-Voting papers will be posted early September of the voting year.
+Voting papers will be posted in early September this year.

-Once received you can choose to vote online (see link below).
-Online voting is available up to 5:00 pm of the closing date.
+Once the election process is underway, you will be able to vote online using the link below (note - not yet activated).
+Online voting is available up to 5:00 pm of the closing date, October 8.

-If you intend to vote by post, you will need to post your voting papers by the Friday before to ensure they are received by the Returning Officer by the close of voting.
+If you intend to vote by post, you will need to post your voting papers by the Friday before to ensure they are received by the Returning Officer by the close of postal voting on October 12.